Our Blog

 In a country where women face a high risk of various forms of violence, this song is surely an anthem of hope and a call to self- and group- empowerment.

-For £22 a month, you can sponsor a woman through our year-long Stronger Women, Stronger Nations programme to help her rebuild her life, family and community.
+For £22 a month, you can support a woman through our year-long Stronger Women, Stronger Nations programme to help her rebuild her life, family and community.

 keep reading